 - Divide the dough into two discs.
 Wrap each disc in plastic wrap and refrigerate for at least two hours.

 - Preheat oven to 350 degrees.
 Line a cookie sheet with parchment paper.

 - Spread waxed paper on your rolling surface and sprinkle with gluten free flour.
 Unwrap one of the discs and sprinkle liberally with gluten free flour as well.

 - Roll the dough to about ¼ of an inch thickness.
 Cut out your hearts, and place them on the cookie sheet.
 Bake at 350 degrees for about 10-12 minutes.
 They should be just slightly golden brown on the edges.
 The time may vary depending on the size of your cookie cutters.
 The hearts I used were about three inches across.
 Cool on wire racks.

 - For the frosting: Press the raspberries against a fine mesh sieve over a large bowl.
 Discard the seeds.

 - Add the vegan buttery spread and mix on medium speed.

 - Add the remaining confectioner’s sugar and mix.
 If the frosting is too wet, add more confectioner’s sugar.
-If it’s too dry, add a bit more almond milk.
+If it’s too dry, add a bit more non-dairy milk.
 Making frosting isn’t an exact science, and it will turn out just fine!
 Just make sure it is a nice, spreadable consistency.

 - Frost the cooled sugar cookies and top with sprinkles if desired.